Frequently Asked Questions

 - What are the requirements to apply?
 How do I apply?

-There are many reasons, but perhaps one of the most important is that the CCO calls college students to serve Jesus Christ with their entire lives.
-We believe this ministry is vital and we believe God might be calling you to it.
+If you have a heart for sharing the Gospel, serving in the local church, and inviting students into a vision for serving Jesus with their entire lives — ministry with the CCO could be a great fit for you!
+College ministry is a vital mission field and we invite you to be part of it.
 Our model of partnership, contextual ministry, and training flows out of our commitment and desire to see Jesus Christ transform college students to transform the world.

-Yes.
-We do not require any formal biblical training to work for the CCO.
-Of course, we do expect that all staff members have a solid theological base and a desire to continually grow in knowledge of God’s Word.
+Yes!
+We do not require any formal Biblical training to work for the CCO.
+One of our commitments in training our staff is to continually build deeper and more robust Biblical knowledge through staff seminars and seminary courses.
+We do expect that all staff members have a solid theological foundation and a desire to continually grow in knowledge of God’s Word.
 If you are curious about what we stand for, take a look at our Statement of Faith.

 We are an interdenominational ministry working with many different kinds of churches, and we are always open to working with more.

 Yes!
 We have a team of staff members whose exclusive responsibility is to train staff and assist them in raising support.
-In addition, you will be able to draw on the experiential wisdom of your colleagues, as nearly everyone in the CCO raises money towards their salary.
+In addition, you will be able to draw on the experiential wisdom of your colleagues, who also raise support for their salaries.

 Our salaries are comparable to what you would receive in the nonprofit job market.
 Many of our staff members have college loans, which they are able to pay off as long as they are diligent in raising their full support.

-A college degree is required.
+A bachelor's degree or higher is required to apply.
 Exceptions may be made in certain cases where there is significant life and ministry experience.